dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-sso-with-saml-2.0.md

    | `groups` | Unspecified | Matches regex | `.*`  | _The groups that the user belongs to_ |

-**Note:** You may use a more restrictive Group Attribute Statement than the example shown above.
+You can instead use a more restrictive Group Attribute Statement than the example shown in the previous steps.
 For example, if all of your dbt Cloud groups start with `DBT_CLOUD_`, you may use a filter like `Starts With: DBT_CLOUD_`. **Okta only returns 100 groups for each user, so if your users belong to more than 100 IdP groups, you will need to use a more restrictive filter**.
 Please contact